archlinux/aur/easy-installer.8.md

 ## DESCRIPTION

-The Easy Installer is a desktop application which helps users install [/e/](https://doc.e.foundation/what-s-e) on supported devices.
+The Easy Installer is a desktop application which helps users install Android [/e/](https://doc.e.foundation/what-s-e) on supported devices.

 ## AUTHOR